- Clinical science

 - Barrier protection (condoms) during sexual intercourse

-Every woman aged 21–65 should participate in screening for cervical cancer.
+Every woman aged 21–65 should undergo screening for cervical cancer.

 - 21–29 years: Pap smear every 3 years

-- 30–65 years: Pap smear every 3 years OR Pap smear + HPV test every 5 years
+- 30–65 years: Pap smear every 3 years OR co-testing (Pap smear with HPV test) every 5 years

-- > 65 years: no testing required if previous testing was negative
+- > 65 years: no more testing required if the previous testing was negative

 - Cervical cytology should be obtained from women during pregnancy.